WDI-SEA/python-bank-account-inheritance/readme.md

 Child's account has $27
 ```

-## Part 3: Making Child Class Methods With New Properties
+## Part 3: Making Overdraft Account With New Properties

 * Create an **OverdraftAccount** class
   * An overdraft account penalizes customers for trying to draw too much